 Arbitrary code execution and privilege escalation

 When a buffer overflow vulnerability is used to write malicious data in the memory and the attacker is able to take control of the execution flow of a program, we are dealing with a serious security vulnerability.
-Buffer overflows can than become serious security issues.
+Buffer overflows can then become serious security issues.
 These security issues can be exploited by hackers to take (remote) control of a host, perform privilege escalation or a lot more bad things as a result of arbitrary code execution.
 Arbitrary code execution is the process of injecting code in the buffer and get it to execute.
-We speak of arbitrary code execution no matter what this code exactly does.

 Privilege escalation is performed through exploiting a buffer overflow vulnerability to execute arbitrary code in a program that is running with system privileges.
 The executed code can be shellcode which gives the attacker an OS shell with administrative privileges for example, or even add a new (administrator) user to the system.
 Also with buffer overflows the executed code happens in the context of the running application.
 This means that when the exploited application runs under with administrative privileges, the malicious code will also be executed with administrative privileges.

 Denial of Service (DoS)